EnergyHack @ GT

 Renewables

 Renewable energy harnesses natural resources like sunlight, wind, and water to generate clean and sustainable power.
-This track explores advancements in solar, wind, hydro, and other renewable technologies to promote a greener, more resilient energy future.
+This track explores advancements in solar, wind, hydro, and other renewable technologies, inlcuidng technology to advance the adoption of renewables, to promote a greener, more resilient energy future.

 Electrification & Mobility